mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 2. Navigate to Triggers under App Services.
 You'll see two triggers:
     * analyze_battery_telemetry
     * publish_battery_inference
 3. Navigate into the analyze_battery_telemetry Trigger that you set up in [Part 4](https://github.com/mongodb-partners/Vehicle-Digital-Twin-Solution).
-This database trigger pushes the sensor record information to AWS Eventbridge.
+This database trigger pushes the sensor measurements via Eventbridge to Amazon SageMaker for analysis.
+Amazon SageMaker will then write the result via AWS Lambda function into the MongoDB SageMaker collection.
-4. Navigate to the Functions tab in Atlas and you'll see that other trigger (publish_battery_inference) will use the publish_battery_inference JavaScrip **function** to update the vehicle model.
+4. Navigate to the Functions tab in Atlas and you'll see that other trigger (publish_battery_inference) will use the publish_battery_inference JavaScrip **function** to update the vehicle model's battery status.
 Now you should see a red exclamation symbol on the WebUI as well as on the mobile app.

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/status.png)